 At least this one wasn’t affected by the tide.

-The water is usually freezing, but we try to be brave and go in for at least a bit every time.
+The water is usually freezing, but we try to be brave and go in for at least a bit each time.

-No trip to the beach is complete without climbing on rocks and exploring caves before heading back home.
+No trip to the beach is complete without some rock climbing and cave exploration.
 I’m very excited to take out my bathing suit and begin enjoying the beach again this summer.

 With Spring upon us and Summer just around the corner, it’s finally time for more picnics!
 To me that means a few things, mainly that it’s time for apple pies.
-Apple pie is definitely one of those foods that I have fun making, and I’ll sometimes use frozen pie crust so I don’t have to worry so much about tedious measurements that could destroy the whole thing, and instead focus more on making the filling as delicious as possible.
-Here is what I like to put in my apple pies, but I encourage you to take liberty and come up with other fun ingredients to make the filling.
+I’ll sometimes use frozen pie crust so I don’t have to worry so much about tedious measurements that could destroy the whole thing, and instead focus more on making the filling as delicious as possible.
+Here is a look at how I like to prepare my apple pies.

 1 box pie crust – thawed (has two pie crust circles)